-For details of how the Council spends your Council Tax visit our How your council tax is spent page.
+For details on how the Council spends your Council Tax visit our be represented page.

 Missed Direct Debit Payments

 If you pay monthly, we will attempt to collect an unpaid instalment 7 days after the initial request.
-Missed instalments for other payment frequencies will not represent, therefore a manual payment will be required, or you can contact us direct on 03451 55 11 55, selecting hotkey 4 during the introduction.
+Missed instalments for other payment frequencies will not represent, therefore a manual payment will be required, or you can contact us directly at 03451 55 11 55, selecting hotkey 4 during the introduction.